kevinddchen/machikoro/README.md

 ### Millionaire's Row expansion implementation details

-Some rulings that are not explicit in the game rules:
+Some rulings that are not explicit in the official game rules:

 - `Winery` cards will activate and close for renovations even if the player owns no `Vineyard` cards.

-Because this implementation is automated as much as possible, there are certain uncommon plays that are not possible:
+There are certain uncommon plays that are not possible:

-- `Loan Office` cannot activate after `Forest` or `Flower Shop`.
+- `Loan Office` cannot be activated after `Forest` or `Flower Shop`.
-- `Moving Company` cannot activate before `Mine`, `Winery`, or `Apple Orchard`.
+- `Moving Company` cannot be activated before `Mine`, `Winery`, or `Apple Orchard`.
+- `Renovation Company` cannot be activated on an establishment that no one owns.
+- `Renovation Company` cannot be activated before `Tax Office`.

 ## Development